Sarah Waltrip

 My Ideal Client

 Many people who reach out for therapy are thoughtful, capable, and deeply invested in their relationships, yet still find themselves feeling uncertain or stretched thin.
 I work with individuals, couples, and families navigating relationship challenges, self-esteem, and anxiety.
-I specialize in supporting couples, young adults, survivors of intimate partner abuse, parents breaking cycles of generational trauma, and LGBTQIA clients.
+I specialize in supporting young adults, survivors of intimate partner abuse, parents breaking cycles of generational trauma, couples, and LGBTQ+ clients.
 I welcome clients of all backgrounds.

 My Approach to Helping

-The therapy process can help you develop greater awareness of your emotions, gain tools for improving relationship dynamics, and manage ADHD, anxiety, depression, stress, and burnout.
-My approach to therapy is grounded in respect, honoring your expertise in your own life.
-We will start by discussing your background, goals and values, and making plans together to help relieve distress.
-When you feel ready, we can explore the deeper patterns and systems underneath life's challenges, and use your strengths to expand long-term resilience.
+The therapy process can help you develop greater awareness of your emotions, gain tools for improving relationship dynamics, and manage anxiety, depression, stress, and burnout.
+My approach to therapy is grounded in respect.
+I see you as the expert in your own life.
+We will start by discussing your background, goals and values, and making concrete plans together to help relieve distress.
+When you feel ready, we can explore the deeper patterns and systems underneath life's challenges, and use your strengths to expand your long-term resilience.
 With couples, I use an emotionally focused lens, helping you understand cycles of conflict and the feelings underneath them.
 I am a counseling intern and am currently completing a Master of Science in Clinical Mental Health Counseling at the University of West Alabama.
 I work under the guidance of experienced and licensed professionals.
 Prior to becoming a therapist, I was a teacher and a school principal.

 My Values as a Therapist